 - Ensure that your sentence structure is simple and conveys only one idea at a time.
 Mixing multiple ideas and haphazardly presenting them can make the document difficult to read.

-- Use straightforward language so that everyone has a common understanding of the information that you are trying to present.
+- Use straightforward language to have a common understanding of the information you are trying to present.

 Benefits of a Technical Requirement Document

 A well-written technical specification document will allow your team to arrive at a mutual understanding regarding the technical aspects of the product and the development process.